Governance

 The Company also intends to appoint a second independent Non-Executive Director; discussions are underway on the skills and background that the ideal candidate should possess.

-The ESG Statement of our 2022 Annual Report for the year ended 31 December 2022 details the composition of the Audit, Remuneration and CGSAE Committees.
+The ESG Statement of our 2024 Annual Report for the year ended 31 December 2024 for more details.

 On an ongoing basis the Board reviews the expertise required on its Board to ensure it is fully capable to determine and implement the Company’s strategy.